vinibretas/dummyrepo/README.md

     - Due date
     - Source (book pdf, url)
     - Theme and/or pages of book

+1. Generate the essay sheet automatically placing title, TR# and source

 1. If the content is a video, send some alert to the user to either analyse it with sider or maybe implement video support later

 1. Notify the user that the input (or email from teacher) has been successfully parsed.
 Sending to the user via email, information and relevant attachments (pdfs generated etc)